gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/quick-way-of-breaking-tracks-on-prototype-board.jpg" caption="The quick way to break tracks on a prototype board." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/quick-way-of-breaking-tracks-on-prototype-board.jpg" caption="The quick way to break tracks on a prototype board."  width="600px" >}}